 by Ruth Leonard

-Ruth Leonard is Chair of the UK’s Association of Volunteer Managers whose day job is Head of Volunteering Development at Macmillan Cancer Support.
+Ruth Leonard is Chair of AVM, and Head of Volunteering Development and Operations at Macmillan Cancer Support.